 "Extradition" refers to the process in which one state or nation gives over an individual to another state or nation for criminal trial and/or punishment.
 Federal law governs when states must extradite fugitives to other states.
 State courts generally may not delve into the underlying criminal charge for which another state has requested extradition.
 International extradition most often happens pursuant to extradition treaties between nations, and the laws and procedures of the nation considering the extradition request.
 Generally, the law of both nations must consider the actions alleged to constitute a crime.
 Many nations refuse to extradite for certain political crimes.
 Other common exceptions to international extradition include refusing to extradite a country's own citizens and refusing to extradite someone who might face torture or the death penalty in the requesting country.

 There are a number of requirements the government must follow in order to extradite a criminal defendant.
-While the process regarding extradition can be scary and confusing, you don't have to do it alone.
-Let a criminal defense attorney help protect your rights and ensure you are receiving the best possible defense.
-Get a free case review at no obligation to you today.
+While the extradition process can be scary and confusing, you don't have to do it alone.
+Contact a criminal defense attorney who can help protect your rights and ensure that you'll be presenting the best possible defense.